MicrosoftDocs/dynamics365smb-docs/business-central/ui-search.md

 Our partner community is busily developing apps that add capabilities to [!INCLUDE[prod_short](includes/prod_short.md)].
 The **Get from Microsoft AppSource** section lists apps for [!INCLUDE[prod_short](includes/prod_short.md)] that are available on Microsoft AppSource and are related to the keyword you searched for.

-### Use Search on list pages
+## Use Search on list pages

 It isn't related to Tell me what you want to do, but there's another way to search for specific data.
 When you're using a list page, you can use the ![Search list](media/ui-search/search-list.png "Search list icon") **Search** field in the left corner of list page headers to search for data on the page.
 The search applies only to the list you're viewing.
 To learn more about working with data on list pages, go to [Sorting, Searching, and Filtering Lists](ui-enter-criteria-filters.md).

 > [!TIP]
 > You can search for posted document lines, such as invoice lines, credit memo lines, shipment lines, and receipt lines.
 Search for the type of document lines that you want to find, and then bookmark the links to the documents on your home page for easy access to the original or a filtered view.
-Learn more at [Add a Page Action to Your Role Center](ui-bookmarks.md).
+Learn more in [Add a Page Action to Your Role Center](ui-bookmarks.md).

 ## Questions?